 The Information Systems track in OID is designed to provide the necessary understanding both technical and business issues relating to information systems.
 The program is ideal for students interested in managing information technology, either as a technologist or as a general manager, or as a consultant in technology-intensive industries.
 In addition, the program provides a good supplement to engineering or other technologically-sophisticated students who wish to obtain greater exposure to managerial issues or students in finance or management who wish to better understand the role of technology in their core disciplines.

-The IS track includes OIDD 101 (unless exempt), and four electives.
+The IS track includes OIDD 1010 (unless exempt), and electives worth 4 CU.

 NOTE: All OIDD courses were listed as OPIM until Spring 2016.

-OIDD 105 Developing Tools for Data Access and Analysis
+OIDD 1050 Developing Tools for Data Access and Analysis (1 CU)

-OIDD 201 Technology Management, Information and the Digital Economy
+OIDD 2010 Technology Management, Information and the Digital Economy (1 CU)

 OIDD 2240 Service Operations Management (1 CU)